compare

 - You run a billing company and manage revenue cycle work across multiple client practices

-- Your clients need separate permissioning — an offshore poster should see four of your twelve practices, not all twelve
+- Your clients need separate permissioning, so an offshore poster sees four of your twelve practices, not all twelve

-- You need management reporting that aggregates A/R aging and collection performance across the full book, not per-practice exports that require a spreadsheet to combine
+- You need management reporting that aggregates A/R aging and collection performance across the full book, not per-practice exports stitched together in a spreadsheet

 Pricing model